Gonzalo Petit

-Gonzalo Ezequiel Petit Abad (born 21 September 2006) is a Uruguayan professional footballer who plays as a forward for club Mirandés, on loan from Real Betis.
+Gonzalo Ezequiel Petit Abad (born 21 September 2006) is a Uruguayan professional footballer who plays as a forward for Spanish club Cádiz CF, on loan from Real Betis.

 Early and personal life

 Petit was born in Carmelo in Colonia Department.
 His father Eugenio Petit won the Campeonato Uruguayo Federal de Básquetbol with Aguada in 1974 and 1976, while his maternal grandfather Washington Abad played for Nacional in the early 1970s.

 Club career

 Nacional

 In March 2023, Petit signed his first contract with Nacional.
 The following January, his contract was extended to last through 2026.

 Petit had his first call-up to Nacional's first team on 30 May 2024 for a Copa Libertadores game away to Libertad in Paraguay.
 He made his debut in the Uruguayan Primera División on 13 July, coming on as a half-time substitute for Gonzalo Carneiro and scoring in added time at the end of a 6–0 win away to Danubio.

 On 4 August 2024, Petit came on in the 36th minute against rivals Peñarol in the Torneo Intermedio final and scored the equalising goal in a 1–1 draw.
 He then asked manager Martín Lasarte for permission to take an early penalty in the shootout, which his team won 8–7.